SemontiiMandal/Research-Paper-Kidney-Stones-JEI/README.md

 (Credit: Andrews, D.F., Herzberg, A.M.
 (1985).
 Physical Characteristics of Urines With and Without Crystals.
 In: Data.
 Springer Series in Statistics.
 Springer, New York, NY. https://doi.org/10.1007/978-1-4612-5098-2_45)

 _**Dataset Features:**_
-pH Level
+pH Level,
-Calcium Concentration
+Calcium Concentration,
-Urine Specific Gravity
+Urine Specific Gravity,
-Other relevant physical and chemical characteristics.
+Other relevant physical and chemical characteristics;
 The dataset was preprocessed to remove missing values, standardize feature scales, and shuffle for unbiased training and testing.

 **Methodology**